xwmx/bask/README.md

 ## Usage

-To generate a new "`bask` extension script, use
+To generate a new "`bask` extension script", meaning a script that inherits the `bask` foundation, use the following command:

     bask init <script name>